realdognose/dbus-fronius-hybrid-battery-visualisation/README.md

 cat /data/dbus-fronius-hybrid-battery-visualisation/current.log
 ```
 ### Change config.ini
-Within the project there is a file `/data/dbus-fronius-hybrid-battery-visualisation/config.ini` - just change the values - most important is the host and hostPlug in section "ONPREMISE".
-More details below:
+Within the project there is a file `/data/dbus-fronius-hybrid-battery-visualisation/config.ini` - just change the values - most important is the host and HybridID in section "ONPREMISE".
+More details bellow
+and comments in the config file:

 Afther change the config file execute restart.sh to reload new settings